Share India Securities Receives Rs 1.5 Lakh NSE Penalty for Algorithmic Trading Breach

 Penalty Details

-The penalty invoice was generated by NCL on October 29, 2025.
-Share India Securities has stated that this penalty was imposed in the normal course of stock broking operations and does not have any material impact on its financials, operations, or other business activities.
+Share India Securities has clarified that this penalty was imposed in the normal and ordinary course of stock broking operations.
+The company has affirmed that the fine does not have any material impact on its financials, operations, or other business activities.

 Historical Stock Returns for Share India Securities